ulixee/hero/unblocked/README.md

 ### Browser Profiles

 If you want to work with profiles (ie, update Emulator Data, generate Double Agent probes, etc), you'll need to download the BrowserProfiles data: `$ yarn workspace @ulixee/unblocked-browser-profiler downloadData`.
 This will clone data into a folder called `browser-profile-data` adjacent to the `unblocked` folder.
-NOTE: You might want to checkout instead of clone into this directory if you intend to check-in.

 ## Questions